telerik/maui-docs/controls/chart/series/cartesian/scatter-point-series.md

 ---
-title: Scatter Point
+title: ScatterPoint Series
-page_title: .NET MAUI Chart Documentation | Scatter Point Series
+page_title: .NET MAUI Chart Documentation | ScatterPoint Series
 description: Check our &quot;ScatterPoint Series&quot; documentation article for Telerik Chart for .NET MAUI control.
 slug: chart-series-scatter-point-series
 position: 0
 ---

-# Scatter Point Series
+# ScatterPoint Series

-The Scatter Point Series are represented on the chart as data points that are not connected.
+The ScatterPoint Series are represented on the chart as data points that are not connected.
 Each scatter data point has to provide values for the X and Y coordinates on the `RadCartesianChart`.
-The Scatter Point Series require both axes of the chart to be Numerical Axes.
+The ScatterPoint Series require both axes of the chart to be Numerical Axes.

 ## Features

-The Scatter Point Series provides the following properties:
+The ScatterPoint Series provides the following properties:

 - `XValueBinding`&mdash;Defines the binding that will be used to fill the `XValue` of the `ScatterDataPoint` members of the `DataPoints` collection.
 - `YValueBinding`&mdash;Defines the binding that will be used to fill the `YValue` of the `ScatterDataPoint` members of the `DataPoints` collection.

 ## Example

-The following example shows how to create a `RadCartesianChart` with a Scatter Point Series:
+The following example shows how to create a `RadCartesianChart` with a ScatterPoint Series:

 1. First, create the needed business objects, for example: